Rising interest rates — and rising costs — are squeezing many nonprofits. Here’s how you might adjust your giving plan to help maximize your impact.

 That could be more challenging in the current economy as nonprofits are squeezed by rising operational costs.
 But it’s also possible to ease those challenges through well-planned charitable giving.

-Here, Buckley and Bardwell dive into some of the unique conditions nonprofits and donors face in 2022 and share suggestions for starting, continuing, and strengthening your charitable giving plan for maximum impact.
+Here, Buckley and Bardwell dive into some of the unique conditions nonprofits and donors face today and share suggestions for starting, continuing, and strengthening your charitable giving plan for maximum impact.

 Despite the worries that rising interest rates are causing in some aspects of wealth planning, such as credit and borrowing, Buckley and Bardwell feel that most clients of The Private Bank are not worried about their power to give today but instead are more motivated than ever to help others.
 They may also have more resources: Equity investments saw gains throughout the main pandemic months, and spending on vacations, entertainment, and other pursuits was down.
 Many of them may also have donor advised funds and/or private foundations or may be using strategies such as charitable lead trusts to fund their charitable giving into perpetuity in some cases.

 What are nonprofits’ key goals and concerns in 2023?

 The main worries of nonprofits are around inflation and rising costs, say Buckley and Bardwell.
 Inflation has made the cost of providing services more expensive, and nonprofits are challenged to meet demand because of staffing cuts during the pandemic and other reactions to the current economic environment.